Stenciling gives a more detailed and realistic finish to fresh concrete than stamping. And there are other advantages to stenciling, as well.

 Sometimes, you can make dark colors work for you.
 Need black letters or a logo outline?
 Klug says they used the following technique to create their company logo: Black was used to color the background, the stencil was laid on top, and then they applied the other colors they wanted.
 “When we pulled the stencil we had the black letters and the black outline,” he reports.

 With detailed stencil patterns you may need to be creative in applying the color.
 For a five-color compass, Klug says they used a teaspoon to apply the color hardener.
 “It allowed us to apply it with more control.”

-After the color hardener is broadcast, a release agent is applied and texture mats or texture rollers are used to add realistic detail to the surface.
+After the color hardener is broadcast, a release agent is applied.
+Then texture mats or texture rollers are used to add realistic detail to the surface.
 VandeWater uses mats on small areas and a roller on large areas because it is faster.

 How deep should the texture be?
 The answer, says Burgan, will often depend on the customer.
 “Some want light texture for patios; some want more aggressive textures.”

-Anyone experienced with stenciling new concrete will tell you not to wait too long to pull up the stencils — and for good reason!
+Anyone experienced with stenciling fresh concrete will tell you not to wait too long to pull them up.
+And this is for good reason!
 If the concrete gets too hard the stencil will be difficult to remove.
 As Klug explains, “We made that mistake one time and it’s amazing how hard the color gets.
 [We] wound up pulling stencil in two-inch pieces.”